 };

 The result is effective code that's also easy to understand.
-And there are no additional variables here.
+And there are no extra variables here.
 Although Promise.all

-returns the data in the same order that the promises were passed to it in, it doesn't guarantee the sequence of operations.
-Don't ever count on it, all operations run simultaneously, and which operation will be running earlier or later is unknown.
+returns the data in the same order as the promises passed to it, it doesn't guarantee the order of operations.
+Don't ever count on it, all operations run simultaneously, and which operation will run earlier or later is unknown.

 The Promise.all

-all function doesn't care how the Promise collection was obtained.
-The only thing it needs is to get an array of those promises as input.
-So Promise.all
+function doesn't care how the promise collection was obtained.
+All it needs is an array of those promises as input.
+So we can easily combine Promise.all

-and finally the contents of the files are displayed on the screen:
+and finally show the contents of the files on the screen:

 const promises = filepaths.map((filepath) => fsp.readFile(filepath, 'utf-8'));